 Requirements.

-RI has over 400+ staff working in the above states with many partners and vendors.
-RI is seeking the services of a legal advisor based in Khartoum with branch network across the country, and specifically in the three office localities, or with active partnership with reputable legal firms based in the three localities.
+RI has over 350+ direct staff and 700 + indirect staff working in Red Sea/Port Sudan, North Darfur, Blue Nile, Gedarif, Sennar, Khartoum and Al-Jazirah with many implementing partners and local vendors.
+RI is seeking the services of a legal advisor based in Port Sduan/Remote support with branch network across the country, and specifically in the areas where RI operates or previously operated like East Darfur or with active partnership with reputable legal firms based in the above mentioned states.

 License of practicing advocate having legal firm registered under the country law.